-Gadget insurance covers your consumer electronics against damage, including liquid damage, theft and loss whether you are at home or out and about.
-You can insure a range of electronic items, including:
+Gadget insurance covers your consumer electronics against accidental damage, including that caused by liquid/spillage, and breakdown or mechanical failure outside the warranty period.
+Most also include breakdown, as well as theft and loss whether you are at home or out and about.

-Most gadget insurance policies come with 48-hour replacement as well as worldwide cover in case you take your laptop or mobile abroad.
+Gadget insurance policies typically come with 24 or 48-hour replacement as well as worldwide cover in case you take your laptop or mobile abroad.
 Some firms also include mobile phone data back-up on registration, so if you lose your phone, you still have access to all your important information.

 Watch out for exclusions.
 If you leave a gadget unattended, or you fail to report a loss or theft within 24 or even 12 hours with some insurers, you could invalidate the policy.

 Look for any age restrictions.
 Some firms will not insure gadgets if they are more than six months old.
 And make sure you understand the excess rules.
 The excess is the amount you have to pay towards any claim and some polices levy different excesses in different circumstances.